Using Release Tags ¶

 For demonstrations and testing latest features, use an edge

-, rather than pingfederate:edge
+, rather than simply pingfederate:edge

 Evergreen Bleeding Edge ¶